Measurement Mistake with Video Carousel Ads Viewed in Mobile Web Browsers

 If you are concerned about this measurement mistake, discuss with your Facebook advertising vendor partner or check out Facebook’s advertising help center.
 To learn more about this announcement, click here.

 Image source: Facebook Newsroom

 Facebook Banning Fake Live Videos

-Live video has received some fake or spam live content to avoid users and businesses from sharing static images, animations or images on a loop.
+Fake and spam live content has been shared through Facebook Live, so in response, Facebook is taking a stand to avoid users and businesses from sharing static images, animations or images on a loop.
 According to TechCrunch, “videos that violate the policy will have reduced visibility on Facebook, and publishers that repeatedly break the rule may have their access to Facebook Live restricted.”
 Learn More

 Twitter Rolling Out Direct Message Cards

 Twitter will be rolling out Direct Message Cards to advertisers (through both Promoted Tweets and in any advertiser’s organic Tweets) in the coming months.
 These cards include a customizable, four-button menu for a user to engage with in order to start a private message thread with the advertiser.
 Learn More